 - Get the large clear container with a lid.

-- Pour about half bag marshmallows in of just to cover the bottom
+- Pour about half a bag marshmallows in of just to cover the bottom

 - Make strawberry jello according to instructions, we used the quick method